sickdyd/infinite-scroll/README.md

 ## Purpose

-The servers has one endpoint that serves N amount of posts based on querystring parameters.
+The server has one endpoint that serves N amount of posts based on querystring parameters.

 When the server is started, it fetches 5000 items from `https://jsonplaceholder.typicode.com/photos`.
 Then it serves them in chunks according to the request parameters.